sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/8000 - concepts/3670 - file-types.md

 ## Notes

 - For DOC and DOCX documents, Sensible converts the document to PDF before processing it.
 - For spreadsheet documents (XLSX and CSV), Sensible extracts text directly from the file without OCR.
-Sensible takes these steps:
+Sensible represents the text both internally and in the Sensible app's editor as follows:
      - Standardizes the formatting of all text in the file.
 Each cell contains exactly one [line](doc:lines).
      - Standardizes cell height at 0.25'' tall and cell width at 1''.
-Overflow text in a cell is still available for extraction but isn't viewable in the JSON editor unless you click on a line in the rendered document to view its details.
+Overflow text in a cell is still available for extraction but isn't viewable in the Sensible app editor unless you click on a line in the rendered document to view its details.
      - Standardizes the maximum page height at 15 inches.
 Sensible splits longer sheets into consecutive pages.